ey7/project-three/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [GIT](https://git-scm.com/downloads)

-- Also you need to set up an acccount at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for your database.
+- Also you need to set up an account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for your database.

 ### Instructions